ENIGMA-infra/ENIGMA-PD/README.md

 ### Getting started
 To install Nipoppy, we refer to the [Installation page](https://nipoppy.readthedocs.io/en/stable/overview/installation.html).

 Once Nipoppy is successfully installed, you will need to create a Nipoppy dataset and populate it with your data.
 There are a few different starting points depending on the current state of your dataset.
 If you have your data already in BIDS format, click [here](#starting-with-bidsified-data).
 If you have DICOM of NIFTI files that are not yet in BIDS, continue below.
+If you're not sure what BIDS is or if you're wondering why you should convert your data into BIDS at all, you can find more info [here](https://github.com/ENIGMA-PD/FS7/blob/main/docs/BIDS_info.md).

 #### Starting from source data (either DICOMs or NIfTIs that are *not yet* in BIDS)